livoras/claude-commands/english.md

 **地道表达：**

 "Add an X button in the top right corner of the group box.
 When the user clicks it, remove the group without deleting the nodes inside."

+或者：
+"Place an X button at the top right of the group box that removes only the group, leaving the nodes intact."

 ---